Department of Women, Youth and Persons with Disabilities 2022/23 Annual Performance Plan; with Minister

 Due to budget limitations, DWYPD was unable to achieve a knowledge hub within one year and so the decision was taken to take a phased approach to creating a knowledge hub and to allocate the rest of the budget towards research and other work.
 In 2021 the knowledge hub’s technical design was started, and the ICT process and the fields on the website and how they would be populated.
 In 2022 the rollout is set to begin with a pilot programme where only certain fields are launched, and as the finances and management skills continue to grow so will the hub.

 Ms Val Mathobela responded about the combination of the Youth Development and People with Disabilities programmes.
-The programmes were combined as a response to guidelines on the development of the programme structure which was issued to government departments in consultation with the National Treasury.
+The programmes were combined as a response to guidelines on the development of the programme structure which were issued to government departments in consultation with the National Treasury.
 It was advised that it reduce the structure from five to four programmes.
 DWYPD had historically had four programmes before the transfer of the Youth Development and People with Disabilities programmes to it.
 In executing the mandate, this change will not affect DWYPD’s ability to continue its work.

 The Chairperson requested a Department report on the distribution plan for sanitary towels and how the nine provinces had distributed them thus far.